 Jax came to us from the shelter.
-He hops like a bunny when he walks which we believe is due to Manx Syndrome.
-Manx syndrome is a condition in which the tail-less gene shortens the spine that can cause several long term issues.
-Jax had X-rays done to determine the extent of his condition.
+He hops like a bunny when he walks.
+This is due to Manx Syndrome.
+Manx syndrome is a condition in which the tailless gene shortens the spine that can cause several long term issues.

+We had X-rays done to determine the extent of his condition.
 Cats have 7 lumbar vertebrae.
-Jax #1-5 lumbar vertebrae are fine, #6 is only 1/2, and #7 is only a 1/4.
+Jaxs’ #1-5 lumbar vertebrae are fine, #6 is only 1/2, and #7 is only a 1/4.
 Cats also have a sacrum bone in the lower back formed from vertebrae and located between the hip bones.
 His sacrum bone is almost completely missing..it is only a small piece of bone.
 His pelvis is held on only by muscle.
 He also has Hip Dysplasia.

 He does not have megacolon a condition in which the large colon becomes enlarged and filled with fecal material.
 Jax does become constipated easily..as this is common with Manx cats.
 We have placed him on a canned food ONLY diet with pumpkin added.

 Jax is a charm and loves attention..it’s hard to believe to read this that he could be so happy.
 Our vet does not believe he is in pain.
 She believes he can live a happy long life with a specialized diet.

 Jax loves attention so much he will need to be in a home where someone is home frequently.
 He will do ok with another cat that is not dominant..the same for a dog.
 Jax will need to use a little box that has lower sides.
 His current foster home has 2 litter boxes set up for him..one with regular clumping litter and one with pellet litter..he prefers both.

 A home visit will be required for any approved adopter so the foster can assist with Jaxs’ transition to his new home